 Dietary Moisture and Kidney Health

 When the moisture content is increased in a pet’s food, its thirst naturally diminishes and it is able to function without feeling thirsty throughout the day.
 A thirsty animal is a dehydrated animal.
-If you notice your pet drinking water several times per day in large amounts, it is cause to be concerned, whether it is a normal occurrence or a sudden increase in thirst.
+If you notice your pet drinking water several times per day in large amounts, it is caused to be concerned, whether it is a normal occurrence or a sudden increase in thirst.
 Your pet should only increase its water intake on very cold or very hot days to compensate for extreme temperature changes or if its body is dealing with some sort of illness or emotional distress.
 Other causes of increased thirst are ingestion of a foreign object or bad food, diarrhea, and vomiting, all of which should be addressed immediately by a veterinarian.

 Dietary Carbohydrates, Proteins, Fats and Blood Glucose Regulation

 Animal fats are essential for carnivorous animals.
 They are stored as energy to be used in times of need.
-Fats also store vitamins A, D, E and K and make them available as the body needs them, aiding in blood glucose regulation when proteins and carbohydrates are not available.
-Essential fatty acids are known to reduce inflammation of the digestive system, urinary system, joints and skin.
+Fats also store vitamins A, D, E, and K and make them available as the body needs them, aiding in blood glucose regulation when proteins and carbohydrates are not available.
+Essential fatty acids are known to reduce inflammation of the digestive system, urinary system, joints, and skin.
 Unprocessed/uncooked animal fats naturally occur in a raw diet but do not in processed foods unless added after cooking occurs.
 Even when these fats are added to dry food diets, their nutritional value is soon lost when stored on shelves in a bag for months at a time.
 Fats need to be refrigerated to maintain their nutritional value or they become denatured or even rancid.

 Live Dietary Enzymes

 The only way for animals to obtain live enzymes from food is to ingest fresh raw foods.
 Live enzymes do not survive heating of any kind and are denatured when cooked.
-Each raw food has its own unique set of enzymes that aid in digestion and absorption of nutrients from raw foods.
+Each raw food has its own unique set of enzymes that aid in the digestion and absorption of nutrients from raw foods.
 When they are not present, the body is called upon to produce all of the enzymes needed for digestion.
 The body is only capable of creating a limited supply of enzymes over its lifetime so dietary enzymes are essential.
 New studies on human nutrition are shedding light on the importance of live enzymes from raw foods.

 The Diet Differences: